msurdi/frontend-dependencies/README.md

 #### namespaced copy
 Often you will copy just a single file from a package and copy it in your static files folder.
 Doing this for 4 files, you won't experience namespace errors.
 If you copy more files or the whole folder (= no `src` option defined), then you want to create a parent folder with the actual module name.
-Enable this with the namespace option, the default is false.
+Enable this with the `namespaced` option; the default is false.

 ```js
    "namespaced": true
 ```
-If you do not specify a `src` and no `namespaced` option like in the example below, `namespaced` is set to true, to avoid namespace errors (e.g. file conflicts from two package.json).
+If neither `src` nor `namespaced` options are specified as in the example below, `namespaced` defaults to true, to avoid namespace errors (e.g. file conflicts from two package.json).

 ```js
 // no `src` and `namespaced` defined